arc-canada-japan/arc-robot-pc/README.md

-# ARC Project - Local architecture
+# ARC Project - Robot PC side

-This libray is made to teleoperate a robot with an haptic device in a local network.
+This libray is made to teleoperate a robot.
 This library is made in Python.

 It is devided in several packages.

+TODO